September 25, 2025

 Colours, typography and imagery all carry emotional weight.
 They influence how people feel about your brand, often before they read a single word.

-• Colour choices that evoke the right feeling, whether that is trust, warmth or energy
+• Colour choices that evoke the right feeling, whether that's trust, warmth or energy

 • Fonts that feel modern but accessible

-• Photography that is local, high-quality and relevant
+• Photography that is local (really important, if possible), high-quality and relevant

 • Team images that humanise the business